-The downtown of Pai District completely changed to tourism town since the early 2000s.
+The downtown of Pai District has changed to tourism town since the early

 The growth and changing in Pai District tourism configuration had gradually occurred since 1999 but Pai District was developed into significantly important and nationwide tourist destinations after the broadcast of movies and media after 2006.

 1- March - May : Very hot (around 38 degree Celsius) in summer;